NawazAliShah/nour-ai-cultural-companion/README.md

-# Nour-AI — UAE Cultural Companion (Hackathon Starter)
+# Nour-AI — UAE Cultural Companion

 ## Overview
 This repository is a minimal, ready-to-deploy starter for a multilingual AI Cultural Companion (English + Arabic + Urdu) using: